Welcome to the new generation of hospice education and connection with and for hospice and healing professionals!

 - Referring to Rilke’s quote, how do you “love the questions” and how have you “lived into” your own answers?

-- How do you carry out your mission in the midst of experiencing “mission-busters?”
+- How do you carry out your mission amid experiencing “mission-busters?”

 - What has your hospice work taught you about yourself and the development of your personal values?